 For backyard chickens across the country, the changing of seasons signals a time for a break.
-Your chickens may stop laying eggs and losing their feathers, but not to worry!
+Your chickens may stop laying eggs and start losing their feathers, but not to worry!
 While the sight of a molting chicken might be alarming, it is a completely normal and harmless process.

 The Purpose of the Molt

 Molting is a natural way for chickens to keep their feathers healthy.
-This phenomenon usually first begins when your chickens reach 18 months of age, then reoccurs annually in the Fall months as they start preparing for winter.
+This phenomenon usually first begins when your chickens reach 18 months of age, then recurs annually in the Fall months as they start preparing for winter.

 The purpose of molting is for your chickens to shed their old, worn out, and broken feathers so that they can regrow quality feathers that will insulate them throughout the winter.

 During this time, chickens can look a little strange and might have stopped laying, but it is all part of their life cycle and will result in hens with healthy, refreshed feathers.

 What to Expect